 Transferring money to individuals outside of your bank is a grueling process.
 And you might as well forget about exchanging money overseas unless you love having a headache.

-And that is where Ripple comes in.
+And that's where Ripple comes in.

 Years ago, individuals would exchange money through an agent.

-You, as an individual, would walk up to your agent and give him money with instructions to send it to your friend.
+You, as an individual, would walk up to your agent and give them money with instructions to send it to your friend.
 This agent would then send it to the agent of your friend.

-Even though money didn’t exchange hands on either end, a record of the money being moved was put in place.
+Even though money didn’t exchange hands on either end, a record of the money being moved was put into place.
 The receiving person’s agent would be responsible for moving the money along to the intended recipient.

 Ripple simplifies that process, issuing a monetary payment through a digital channel.
 Similar to the medieval method, the money never actually changes hands.

 Both people have access to a secure channel, which boxes out any potential threat.
 This makes Ripple an incredibly effective, secure monetary exchange that empowers individuals.

 And Ripple’s developers have more in mind for Ripple’s exchange potential than just money.
 Ripple could be used to exchange anything — simply through the creation of a secure pathway.

 This unique function makes it a powerhouse in the digital currency world.
 And even though this method directly empowers the individual, it's also a profit generator for large corporations.